command-line-interface-pages/site.github.io/content/guides.md

 ## CONTRIBUTING

-Contributing guides can exist just as top-level **CONTRIBUTING.md** files and have the following chapters inside them:
+Contributing guides must exist just as top-level **CONTRIBUTING.md** files and have the following chapters inside them:

 - `# Contributing guide`